 Design and Build Lab

-The Design and Build Lab - also known as DaBL - is a digital fabrication / rapid prototyping / experimentation space located in the Don Myers Technology Building.
+The Design and Build Lab (DaBL) is a digital fabrication / rapid prototyping / experimentation space located in the Don Myers Technology Building.
 DaBL is designed to empower and inspire students, staff, and faculty to create things to solve problems.
 Members of DaBL gain hands-on experience using both 21st and 20th century technology.
 Anyone with an active AUID can become part of the community; membership is free.
-Learn more about the DaBL.
+Learn more about DaBL.

 District of Columbia NASA Space Grant Consortium